 Identification Monument(s) have a solid base that the location identification is installed upon.
 These monument(s) should be designed so that the style of the monument and its base are consistent with the architecture of the buildings on the site.
-This definition shall include residential pod entry monuments, non-residential pod entry monuments and City entry monuments.
-Monuments shall be prohibited as set forth herein (sections 6.12)
+This definition shall include residential pod entry monuments, non-residential pod entry monuments and City entry monuments, these entry monuments are not signs.
+Monuments shall be prohibited as set forth herein (sections 6.12).

 Illuminated Sign.
-A sign which contains a source of light or which is designed or arranged to reflect light from an artificial source including indirect lighting, neon, incandescent lights, back-lighting, and shall also include signs with reflectors that depend upon automobile headlights for an image.
+A sign which contains a source of light or which is designed or arranged to reflect light from an artificial source including indirect lighting, neon, incandescent lights, backlighting, and shall also include signs with reflectors that depend upon automobile headlights for an image.